afnanalmohd/task_flutterr/README.md

 ## Installation

-Before installing Gallery, make sure you have the following prerequisites installed:
+Before installing , make sure you have the following prerequisites installed:

-- Flutter: See Flutter's installation guide for instructions on how to install Flutter.
+- Flutter: See Flutter's installation guide for instructions on how to <a href="https://docs.flutter.dev/get-started/install">install Flutter</a>.

 Once you have the prerequisites installed, follow these steps to install Gallery: